susyimes/CMakeUninstallFeedBackExample/README.md

 # CMakeUninstallFeedBackExample
-new version of cmake ndk [![](https://www.jitpack.io/v/susyimes/CMakeUninstallFeedBackExample.svg)](https://www.jitpack.io/#susyimes/CMakeUninstallFeedBackExample)
+new version of cmake ndk work for when android application uninstall open a browers to feedback. just work on 5.0- [![](https://www.jitpack.io/v/susyimes/CMakeUninstallFeedBackExample.svg)](https://www.jitpack.io/#susyimes/CMakeUninstallFeedBackExample)
 # Usage